zry98/movistar-home-hacks/RG3205W/README.en.md

 >
 > **DO NOT EVER** touch the other partitions which can contain bootloader, firmware or device-specific data like MAC addresses, IMEI, calibration data, etc.

+### Entering recovery mode

+In order to enter the recovery mode, power off the device first.

+Hold the volume "+" (up), volume "-" (down) and power buttons all together, until the blue screen with white Movistar logo appears and disappears to a black screen (with a little bit backlight), release all the buttons.

+Then, hold the volume "+" and power buttons together again, release after 3 seconds.
+The recovery menu should appear.

+You can navigate in this menu using the volume buttons, and select an option using the power button.

 ### Unlocking bootloader

 Install the [Android SDK Platform Tools](https://developer.android.com/tools/releases/platform-tools) on your PC to get `adb` and `fastboot` commands.

-Connect the device to your PC via USB, hold the volume "-" (down) and power buttons together until the blue screen with white Movistar logos appears and disappears to a black screen.
+Connect the device to your PC via USB, hold the volume "-" (down) and power buttons together, until the blue screen with white Movistar logo appears and disappears to a black screen (with a little bit backlight), release the buttons.
 It is now booted into the "fastboot" mode.

+If this didn't work for you, boot the device into recovery mode first following the previous section, then select "Reboot to bootloader" option.

-Running `fastboot devices` should show your device is connected.
+Running `fastboot devices` should show your device is identified.

 Run `fastboot flashing unlock` and then `fastboot oem unlock` to unlock the bootloader.